maciej-home/kociol/README.md

 Everything in this repo and organization is what I'm using in my `"smart" home` system.
 It's mostly heavily tailored for my usage, but I will be happy if you find it useful
 If you have some suggestions, please open a github issue.
 Thank you :)
 Please note that I don't give any guarantees nor I take responsibility for using anything in this repo :)
+Some parts of code (e.g. comments) may be in Polish.
+Sorry for that

 # What this program does?
 It's small script I wrote in order to process data read from iNode Energy Meter by official bash script